spatie/laravel-notification-log/docs/basic-usage/querying-the-notification-log.md

 ### Using the notifiable to search logged notifications

-The package provides a trait `Spatie\NotificationLog\Models\Concerns\NotifiableNotificationHistory` that you can use on a notifiable.
+The package provides a trait `Spatie\NotificationLog\Models\Concerns\HasNotifiableHistory` that you can use on a notifiable.

 ```php
 use Illuminate\Database\Eloquent\Model;